Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 deleteFiles(fileID)
 ```
-__Description__: Deletes a single file attached to an object (Run, Molecule, Protocol or ELN entry) using its unique file ID.
+### Deletes a single file attached to an object (Run, Molecule, Protocol or ELN entry) using its unique file ID.

 * __fileID `str`__ unique ID for an existing file in CDD vault.